concrete5cojp/c5_core_override_check/readme.md

 If there is core override, it will generate concrete5_YYYYMMDDHHMMSS.diff file under working directory.

-Download & open the diff file and check the diff file.
+Download & open the diff file, and check the modifications.

 # Version History